What every best Electric Toothbrushes has:

 Two Tribune-Review newspaper staffers test the Aquarius Water Flosser.
 Both say the Aquarius does a great job of removing food particles they didn't realize were still in their teeth after brushing.
 Alice T. Carter, a leftie, says there was a bit of a learning curve; Sally Quinn says the unit fits nicely on her sink.

-More than 5,550 contributors to Amazon.com give the Waterpik Aquarius Water Flosser 4.4 stars out of 5 for how well it cleans teeth compared to regular flossing.
+More than 8,770 contributors to Amazon.com give the Waterpik Aquarius Water Flosser 4.4 stars out of 5 for how well it cleans teeth compared to regular flossing.
 They also praise its many attachments and settings for different comfort levels and flossing goals.
+It gets particular kudos for stain removal between professional cleanings.